 Craving a retreat from the busy city streets?
 Escape the bustle atop Thompson Hotel on their chic rooftop lounge.
 Curl up on a plush bench with one of their signature mojitos and take in all 360 degrees of the Toronto skyline and Lake Ontario.

-Feast on some fish tacos and finish off your visit with a stroll around the glowing infinity pool.
+Feast on crab-crusted prawns and finish off your visit with a stroll around the glowing infinity pool.
 Afterwards, head up Bathurst and west on Queen to Trinity Bellwoods Park, a grassy hotspot where hipsters lounge on summer nights.
-End up at the trendy Ossington strip if you fancy another cocktail.
+End up at the trendy Ossington Avenue strip if you fancy another cocktail.

 Karaoke in Koreatown

 Toronto’s Koreatown offers much more than a top-notch stone bowl of bibimbap – the neighborhood between The Annex and Bloorcourt is home to a rockin’ selection of late-night karaoke bars and a few of the city’s most well-loved bars.
 A favourite pastime in Toronto, karaoke offers a great opportunity to break the ice, show off your hidden talents, or just laugh a lot.

 Rent a private room if you’d rather keep your music confidential, or get gutsy and put on a show for the crowd.
 Debrief at Clinton’s Tavern over a pint and a platter of hearty gourmet nachos.

 A Little Bit of Soul in Little Italy

 For 20 years, the Orbit Room has brought a touch of New Orleans and a whole lot of soul to the city’s Little Italy, the neighborhood where nightlife reaches an apex.
 Every night of the week, bands (and musicians with the night off) gather at this intimate upstairs lounge to jam in the style of Motown, 60s soul classics, funk, reggae and more.